BrijeshYadav05253/Document-Cucumber/Cucumber.md

 <br>
 UBUNTU_CODENAME=jammy

+# Configuration needs to run Cucumber Framework

+* A minimum of 4 to 8 gigabytes of RAM is required.
+* A minimum of 20 to 30 gigabytes of free storage is required.
+* A minimum multicore processor is required to run the Cucumber Framework.

+### My system configuration

+* Model name: Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz
+* RAM size is 8 GB
+* Storage 256 GB

 # Installation of VS Code

-* There are many method of installing vs code in Ubuntu Linux one is given below
+* There are many methods of installing vs code in Ubuntu Linux one is given below

 *  Using .deb package